 The lateral edges of the cervical spine are aligned.

 Check for bony integrity to rule out fractures

 The spinous processes are in a straight line and spaced approximately evenly.

 In diseases or spasm of the cervical spine, this lordosis of the normal cervical spine is lost.

 Most common of these causes a change in curvature is cervical spondylosis.

 For examination of the cervical spine, both anteroposterior and lateral views are required.
 Though both the views are important, the lateral view is more informative.

 Special view radiographs may be required in many cases for proper diagnosis of the disease.

-First method is done routinely on ambulatory patients in outpatient department.
+The first method is done routinely on ambulatory patients in the outpatient department.
 Lying down method is done in cases of injury or patients who cannot stand.